RYBD BLOG

 When a Sole Proprietorship Makes Sense

-• When a single-owner company doesn’t make enough to warrant electing to be taxed as an S corporation.
+• When a single-owner company does not generate enough income to justify electing S corporation taxation.

 • When the company’s owner wants to avoid filing payroll or tax forms quarterly, or wants to consolidate tax filing into a single return.